 Clearly, they needed to retake the intro class.

 Some of the seeds landed on the road, where birds ate those babies right up.
 Some ended up in the middle of rocks, and some dropped in the weeds.
-Rocks aren’t very fertile soil when the drought hits, and weeds…well, as a gardener, I know how fast weeds grow.
+Rocks are not very fertile soil when the drought hits, and weeds. well, as a gardener, I know how fast weeds grow.
 Crazy fast.
-Either way, the good seed doesn’t fare well.
+Either way, the good seed does not farewell.
+At least with the weeds, we know a few Trugreen service areas where we can find help with those.

 And some fell in soil that was juuuust right and grew big and strong.